ddori/LeagueOfLegends_Data_Curation/README.md

-# League of Legends 2025 H1 — SoloQ & Pro Data Curation, Parsing, and Analysis
+# League of Legends — SoloQ & Pro Data Curation

 > End-to-end project that **acquires**, **parses**, and **analyzes** League of Legends data for **2025 Spring/Summer (H1)** from both **SoloQ** and **professional** play, producing analysis-ready tables and reproducible visualizations.